 Day-to-day investment and trading decisions are handled by Geode Capital Management, an unaffiliated investment advisor, founded in 2001, that Fidelity has partnered with since 2003.

 As a client, it’s not permitted to buy and sell investments in your Fidelity Go account however it is permissible to impose restrictions on how the portfolio is managed.
-Clients may change the investment strategy at any time to any suitable options based on user profile.
+Clients are able to change the investment strategy at any time to any suitable options based on user profile.

-Financial planning tools offered by Fidelity Go are robust and benefit from the extensive resources at Fidelity Investments.
-The simplicity begins during the onboarding phase where Fidelity Go will recommend a portfolio and email it for later consideration.
+Financial planning tools are robust and benefit from the extensive resources at Fidelity Investments.
+The simplicity begins during the sign up process where Fidelity Go will recommend a portfolio and email it for later consideration.

 Fidelity Go Pros and Cons